Mar 19 2016

-The 2016 Atlantic hurricane season is nearly upon us.
+The 2021 Atlantic hurricane season is upon us.
 For anyone living on Florida’s Treasure Coast, a well thought out hurricane safety plan is essential.
 Safety should always be your first priority.
 To insure that safety, potential hazards need to be eliminated prior to a storms.

 Electricity is a major concern when a severe storm comes upon us.
 Goodiel Electric urges you to be prepared and be aware of potential electrical hazards at all times, especially during and after a severe storm.
 While in the eye of a hurricane is no time to be preparing an electrical generator or trimming trees away from power lines.
 The time for that action is now.

 If you plan to ride out a hurricane at home, seriously consider installing a permanent standby backup generator.
 A permanent standby generator is often viewed as the best option for homeowners because it can provide automatic, whole-home power during extended outages.
 When the utility power is lost during a hurricane a standby backup generator can literally be a life saver.
 When severe weather strikes it may take the utility company days or possibly weeks to restore power.